WilliamY97/LearningJournal/Algorithms & Data Structures/HashTables.md

 ![alt tag](hashtable.png)

+##Dictionary

+- An element has a key part and a data part.
+It stores elements so that they can be located quickly using keys.

+- Dictionary ADT - a dynamic set with methods:

+Search(S,k)

+Insert(S,k)

+Delete(S,k)

 ## Implementation (Linked List)

 It can be implemented using an array of **linked lists** and a hash code function.
 In order to **insert** a key (could be a string or any other data type) and value, we do the following: